 eastern forests had been harvested or burned by 1902.
 Roosevelt established the Dismal River Forest

 Preserve, which is now the Nebraska National Forest.
-We visited the Scott Fire Lookout, named for
+We visited the Scott Fire

 the forest’s first supervisor, Charles Scott.